House Democrats Release 3,500 Russia-Linked Facebook Ads, Analysis Follows

 The House Intelligence Committee published more than 3,500 Facebook ads linked to the Russian propaganda group Internet Research Agency today.

 The Internet Research Agency is a Kremlin-backed online troll farm.
-In February this year, special counsel Robert Mueller indicted 13 Russian individuals linked to the IRA.
+In February this year, Special Counsel Robert Mueller indicted 13 Russian individuals linked to the IRA.

-According to Recode, some of the IRA’s ads were used as examples when executives from Twitter, Facebook, and Google testified before Congress.
+According to Recode, some of IRA’s ads were used as examples when executives from Twitter, Facebook, Google testified before Congress.
 However, this is the largest trove of Russian Facebook advertisements the public has seen to date, which perhaps makes the House Democrats’ drop even more significant.

 Screenshots of some of the ads, published by Recode, reveal they had targeted groups like Black Lives Matter, which was called a “radical hate group,” but they had also targeted law enforcement.